 According to the CDC, there are 2,200 alcohol poisoning deaths in the US each year.
 That is an average of nearly 7 per day.
 Here are more vital statistics about alcohol poisoning;

 - Most people who die are 35-64 years old

 - Most people who die are men

-- Alaska has the most alcohol poisoning deaths per million people, while Alabama has the least
+- Alaska has the most alcohol poisoning deaths per million people, Alabama the least

 - Alcohol dependence (alcoholism) was identified as a factor in 30% of alcohol poisoning deaths

 Alcohol poisoning is a serious medical emergency requiring immediate stabilization of the individual to prevent permanent systemic damage, coma and even death.
 According to the CDC’s 2015 Vital Signs report, nearly 2200 people die from it each year in the U.S., When reduced, this startling statistic comes out to an average of six to seven deaths per day.
 Hundreds of people die each year from acute alcohol intoxication also known as alcohol overdose.
 Thousands more are admitted to emergency rooms too.
 Alcohol poisoning is increasing in high schools and on college campuses.